sagemathinc/cowasm/packages/sqlite/README.md

 /Users/wstein/build/cocalc/src/data/projects/2c9318d1-4f8b-4910-8da7-68a965514c95/cowasm/packages/sqlite/bin/../../../bin/cowasm: line 8: 91325 Bus error: 10           node "$SCRIPTPATH"/../dist/cowasm/node-terminal-debug.js "$@"
 ```

 This "truncating buffer to fit in memory" suggests maybe mmap is involved.
 That said, I've disabled mmap and it doesn't help, so I don't yet know what the problem is.
+Maybe some other stub function returns invalid data that messes something up...